Jennifer Leigh, PsyD

 Hope.
 Help.
 Healing.

-After I earned a doctorate in psychology, I became a coach.
-As an award-winning author, I appeared on national radio and TV and my work was showcased in top newspapers and magazines.
-Psychology Today asked me to be a contributor.
-But that career came to a close when I had a life-threatening brain injury due to a benzodiazepine I took as directed by my doctor.
-I blog honestly about my ordeal and help people around the world who have the same injury.
+After earning a doctorate in psychology, Dr. Jennifer Leigh, “Dr. Jenn,” became a coach.
+As an award-winning author, she appeared on national radio and TV.
+Her work was showcased in top-tier newspapers and magazines.
+Psychology Today asked her to be a contributor.
+But that coaching career came to a halt when the benzodiazepine she took as prescribed damaged her brain.
+Dr. Jenn blogged honestly about her ordeal, sharing her experience with others.
+Recovered, she helps people around the world who are in benzo withdrawal.

 Dr. Jenn trained under the top traumatologists, Dr. Peter Levin and Bessel van Der Kolk, and is certified in Plant Based Nutrition from Cornell University, and studies in the Gut Microbiome.

 I began taking a benzo in my mid-thirties for panic attacks.
 In my forties and fifties, I drank wine every night to stave off tolerance withdrawal symptoms, and I was increasingly bedridden.
 I didn’t know that my drinking and poor health were fueled by the little pill I had dutifully swallowed per my doctor’s instructions.
 In 2010, I got sober.
 Next, I started my journey to get off of the benzo so that I could be healthy and whole.